 If You Have a Lemon

 If you’ve assessed the criteria above and think your faulty car might be a lemon, you’re protected under the lemon act.
-The first thing you need to do before you file a claim is to gather all documentation related to your claim — this includes any repair bills, any test run by a mechanic, and any correspondence you’ve had with the dealership or manufacturer about the issue.
+The first thing you need to do before you begin the lemon law process is to gather all documentation related to your claim — this includes any repair bills, any test run by a mechanic, and any correspondence you’ve had with the dealership or manufacturer about the issue.

 By having thorough records, you increase your chances of proving that you have a proper lemon act claim.
 Once you’ve gathered everything, you can attempt to inform the manufacturer of the problems you’re having.
 They may offer to resolve your problems, but, chances are, you may need the help of a lemon lawyer to receive full compensation.